-Should you like to make an amendment changing the existing LLC to a Series LLC, HBS will prepare a Certificate for signature, and forward via fax or email.
-Once executed by a member, the amendment document will need to be returned by fax or email to Harvard Business Services.
-Then the Certificate will be filed with the State of Delaware later that day.
+Should you like to make an amendment changing the existing LLC to a Series LLC, Harvard Business Services, Inc. will prepare a Certificate for signature, and forward it to you via fax or email.
+Once executed by a member, the amendment document will need to be returned by fax or email to Harvard.
+Once received, the Certificate will be filed with the State of Delaware later that day.
 The State typically takes 3-5 business days to return the receipt of filing.
 As soon as the approved document is available we will forward it to you for your records; it is just that easy.

 For any questions regarding the service please call me at 800 345 2677 ext 6131.